What Vitamins Do Dogs Need?

 Carrots are rich in Vitamin A and are safe for dogs to consume - they’re also pretty tasty according to most pups!
 So, why not chop up small bits of carrot and use them as a healthy alternative treat throughout the day?
 They’ll also help with topping up their fiber levels as well as boosting their body with Vitamin A, without the additional calories of regular dog treats!

-Vitamin B2 for dogs (also known as Riboflavin) is used for the production of red blood cells and antibodies that help fight off diseases and infections.
+Vitamin B2 for dogs (also known as Riboflavin) is used to support the healthy production of red blood cells and antibodies.
 It also helps with enzyme functioning.

 Vitamin B12 contributes to the proper functioning of the nervous system, cell growth, forming red blood cells (which fight off germs), processing fat and carbohydrates, and protein synthesis.